damncabbage/deadname.id.au/_posts/2017-01-09-effective-types-a-parameterised-type-primer-flow.markdown

 // Inspired by Rust; this is either a failure or a success.
 // Coming up with a generic success/failure type like this means
-// you can write helper functions that expect type Result<Error,Value> =
+// you can write helper functions for them, and reuse them for
+// many cases of success or failure. type Result<Error,Value> =
     { error: Error }
   | { value: Value }